uchicago-capp-30320/ShoulderToShoulder/README.md

 ## How to use our app

-To launch the application, follow these steps:
+To use the application, you will need to launch both the frontend module and the backend module at the same time in order to get the frontend and backend working in tandem.
+Follow these steps:

 <pre>
 ```